Immigration Help Available to Those Affected by Natural Disasters and Other Unforeseen Circumstances

 - Flexibility if you were unable to appear for a scheduled interview with USCIS;

-- Expedited replacement of lost or damaged immigration or travel documents issued by USCIS, such as a Permanent Resident Card (Green Card), Employment Authorization Documents, and Arrival/Departure Record (Form I-94); and
+- Expedited replacement of lost or damaged immigration or travel documents issued by USCIS, such as a Permanent Resident Card (Green Card), Employment Authorization Document, or Form I-94, Arrival/Departure Record; and

 - Rescheduling a biometric services appointment.

-Note: When making a request, please explain how the impact of unforeseen circumstances, such as a natural disaster, created a need for the requested relief.
+Note: When you request help, please explain how the impact of unforeseen circumstances, such as a natural disaster, created a need for the requested relief.
 If you lost all forms of evidence in an unforeseen circumstance, include an explanation in your description and a copy of a police report, insurance claim, or other report, if available, to support your request.

 Please update your address with USCIS to ensure you receive all correspondence and benefits from us in a timely manner and avoid possible delays related to your case.
 To update your address with USCIS, visit our How to Change Your Address page.
 Please note that changing your address with the U.S. Postal Service will not change your address with USCIS.

-Visit our Office Closings page to determine if an office is open and to learn about rescheduling appointments.
-In particular, if your InfoPass appointment was affected by a natural disaster, you can reschedule your appointment online or by calling the USCIS Contact Center.
+Visit our Office Closings page to determine whether an office is open and to learn about rescheduling appointments.
+In particular, if your appointment was affected by the unforeseen circumstances, you can reschedule your appointment online or by calling the USCIS Contact Center.

 All Form I-9, Employment Eligibility Verification, requirements remain in place.
-Those affected by natural disasters should visit I-9 Central for more information on how to complete Form I-9 if an employee’s documents are lost, stolen, or damaged.
+Those affected by unforeseen circumstances should visit I-9 Central for more information on how to complete Form I-9 if an employee’s documents are lost, stolen, or damaged.